Step Up: All In

-Step Up: All In is a 2014 American dance film directed by Trish Sie (in her feature film directorial debut) and written by John Swetnam.
-It serves as a sequel to Step Up Revolution and the fifth and final installment in the Step Up film series.
-The film stars Ryan Guzman, Briana Evigan, Stephen "tWitch" Boss, Misha Gabriel, Izabella Miko, Alyson Stoner, and Adam Sevani.
+Step Up: All In is a 2014 American dance film directed by Trish Sie and written by John Swetnam.
+The film is the sequel to Step Up Revolution (2012) and the fifth and final installment in the Step Up film series.
+It stars Ryan Guzman, Briana Evigan, Stephen "tWitch" Boss, Misha Gabriel, Izabella Miko, Alyson Stoner, and Adam Sevani.

 Step Up: All In was released in the United States on August 8, 2014, by Summit Entertainment.
-The film was grossed over $86 million worldwide and received mixed reviews from critics.
+The film grossed over $86 million worldwide and received mixed reviews from critics.

 Plot

-Sean Asa and his flashmob crew, The Mob, have relocated from Miami, Florida to Los Angeles, where they are now trying to make a living from dancing, but are turned down at every audition.
+Sean Asa and his flashmob crew, The Mob, have relocated from Miami to Los Angeles, where they are now trying to make a living from dancing, but are turned down at every audition.
 After being refused at another audition, the Mob visits a club where they are noticed and challenged to a dance battle by another crew, the Grim Knights.

-The Grim Knights win the battle and the Mob decides to pack up and leave Los Angeles and return to Miami, mostly because of financial difficulties, but also thinking there is nothing left for them and that they are not prepared for Los Angeles.
+The Grim Knights win the battle and the Mob decides to pack up and leave Los Angeles and return to Miami.
+This is mostly because of financial difficulties, but also thinking there is nothing left for them and that they are not prepared for Los Angeles.

 Sean decides to stay and while there, he notices a dance competition called The Vortex taking place with the prize being a three-year Las Vegas booking, inspiring him to put together a new crew with help from Moose.
 Moose gets Sean a job working as a janitor in a dance center owned by Moose's grandparents, where Sean takes up residence in a janitor's closet.

 Sean and Moose recruit Andie West and later Vladd, Violet, Hair, Chad, Monster, the Santiago Twins, Jenny Kido and Gauge to the crew.
 The group soon makes an audition video as the LMNTRIX and are accepted into the competition a few weeks later.

 The crew heads to Las Vegas to compete.
 Upon arriving, Sean finds out that both the Grim Knights and the Mob are also in the competition, motivating the LMNTRIX to practice extra hard.
 While the rest of the crew are at a bar, Sean and Andie reveal they have broken up with their respective partners.

 Moose is kissed by another girl while freestyle dancing at the bar, which his girlfriend Camille Gage witnesses.
 She runs off, prompting Moose to leave the crew and return to Los Angeles to make up with her.

-The LMNTRIX battle the Mob in a Vortex exhibition match; during the battle, Sean tries to force Andie to perform a trick they tried during one of their practices but Andie refuses and leaves.
+The LMNTRIX battle the Mob in a Vortex exhibition match; during the battle, Sean tries to force Andie to perform a trick they tried during one of their practices but she refuses and leaves.
 The LMNTRIX, however, still win the battle and the Mob leave, angry at Sean.

 Sean finds Andie outside, where she confronts him about his actions, saying she was not ready to perform the trick.
-Sean realizes that he has been selfish and made a lot of mistakes; he apologizes to the Mob and later makes up with Andie and the LMNTRIX.
+He realizes that he has been selfish and made a lot of mistakes; he apologizes to the Mob and later makes up with Andie and the LMNTRIX.